 It’s important to seek expert help and advice on VAT issues if they get out of control.
 Please do contact one of our team for a friendly, no-obligation consultation.

-As a director of a company, if you are concerned and can’t pay your VAT, then you have four options:
+As a director of a company, you have four options in this situation:

 Typically, this type of informal arrangement is allowed over 12 months; however, HMRC will consider longer payment arrangements in some instances.